Operation fidelity explored by numerical range of Kraus operators: Introduction

 The aim of the present investigation is to fill in the missing blocks regarding statistical distribution and bounds on the operation fidelity of quantum gates in special cases.
 Our approach to the problem is characterized by investigating the connection of operation fidelity to joint numerical ranges~\cite{Bonsall_1971}.
 The numerical range of a matrix $A$ is the set of all possible complex values $\bra{v}A\ket{v}$ among normalized vectors $\ket{v}$.
 Likewise, the joint numerical range $W$ of multiple matrices $A_1$,...,$A_n$ is a set of $n$-tuples $(\bra{v}A_1\ket{v},...,\bra{v}A_n\ket{v})$ among all normalized states $\ket{v}$.
 The general rationale of our setup consists in dividing the Kraus operators of a given channel into Hermitian and anti-Hermitian parts.
 To evaluate the distribution $P(F)$ of the operation fidelity of a channel acting on a $d$-dimensional system one needs to perform an averaging over the $2(d-1)$-dimensional set of quantum pure states, which reduces to the Bloch sphere for $d=2$.
 We demonstrate that it is convenient to replace such an integral by the integration with a suitable measure over the joint numerical range $W$ of the Hermitian and anti-Hermitian parts of the Kraus operators $K_j$ associated with the investigated operation.

 The paper is organized as follows.
 First, in Subsection~\ref{subsec:basic_definitions} we introduce the necessary definitions and prove the connection between the joint numerical ranges and the operation fidelity in Subsection~\ref{subsec:applications_of_numerical_range}.
-Then, Subsection~\ref{subsection:probabilistic_discrimination} explains the motivation for our study from the perspective of probabilistic channel discrimination.
+Then, Subsection~\ref{subsection:probabilistic_estimation} explains the motivation by introducing a scheme for probabilistic channel estimation.
 In Section~\ref{sec:PDF_for_qubit_qutrit}, we derive simple expressions for the distribution of the operation fidelity for exemplary single qubit channels.
 Later on, we show how the notions of the numerical range and the numerical shadow are useful to obtain analogous distributions for unitary gates acting on a $d=3$ system.
 Subsequent Section~\ref{sec:mixed_unitary} dwells on the study of mixed unitary qubit channels.
 In Section~\ref{sec:diagonal_Kraus}, we study channels with diagonal Kraus operators.
 By using a quadratic form of the operation fidelity we find its global minimum.
 Finally, in Section~\ref{sec:proposed_method}, using the joint numerical shadows of commuting Hermitian operators we find the distribution of the operation fidelity for Schur channels (Subsection~\ref{subsec:Schur_channels}).
 This method allows us to establish an analogous result for an arbitrary unitary channel in Subsection~\ref{subsec:arbitrary_unitary_channel}.